The Funniest Tweets From This Year’s Grammys

-As we’ve been reminded of multiple times this evening, it’s “music’s biggest night.”
+As we’ve been reminded multiple times this evening, it’s “music’s biggest night.”
 Crucially, it’s also “sitting on your couch tweeting about music’s biggest night’s biggest night.”

 So once you’ve caught up on the performances, here are the best tweets, screengrabs, and reaction shots from the 2018 Grammys.